Gojira (band): History

-Background and formation (1993−1996)
+Background and formation (1993–1996)

 At the age of seventeen, while in high school, vocalist and guitarist Joe Duplantier formed his first band called Eclipse after discovering heavy metal three years earlier.
 His brother, Mario, started a band at the age of twelve and had already demonstrated his capabilities as a drummer.
 Over time, the two brothers embarked on jam sessions after school.

 Joe and Mario Duplantier, aged nineteen and fourteen respectively in 1996, decided to start a technical death metal band emphasizing melodies and recruited nineteen-year-old guitarist Christian Andreu.
-According to Mario, Andreu was "a passionate [fan], like us, of Metallica".
+According to Mario, Andreu was "a passionate [fan], like we, of Metallica".
 They began practicing with guitars and drums in the Duplantiers' garage (where the group had set up a studio) in their hometown of Ondres in southern Landes, on the outskirts of Bayonne.
 The band soon recruited bassist Alexandre Cornillon, a friend of Andreu from Hossegor.
 Joe Duplantier said, "We wanted to go fast and strong.
 We had no plan, no pressure ...
 We didn't even have a [band] name".

-Early years and Terra Incognita (1996−2002)
+Early years and Terra Incognita (1996–2002)

 In 1996, the band settled on the name Godzilla.
 The idea sprang from the original 1954 kaiju film Godzilla and "the myth of the big furious atomic lizard ...
 It was, in our heads, a symbol of devastating power".
 The band first performed in Bayonne bars (four months after its formation), selling cassettes at shows and to their friends.
 Playing straight-ahead death metal with elements of thrash metal, Godzilla self-released a pair of demo albums (Victim in 1996 and Possessed in 1997), and toured southwest France.

 Cornillon left the band in 1998 and was replaced by Jean-Michel Labadie, a "young bass player very active on the Basque scene", according to author Marie-Hélène Soenen.
 Godzilla won the tremplin Ultrasons (Ultrasound Springboard, a regional festival for emerging artists) in early 1999.
 The band toured regularly, serving as the opening act for Cannibal Corpse, Edge of Sanity, and Impaled Nazarene.
 In September 1999, the band supported Immortal during a ten-date tour in France that ended in Lille.
 While touring with Immortal, Godzilla received national exposure, developing a reputation on the French metal scene for their "incendiary riffs".
 The band recorded Saturate, their third demo album, which was released in the Fall of 1999.

 The band released Wisdom Comes, their fourth demo album, in 2000.
 Godzilla then began writing what they intended as their first full-length album, a project planned since 1996.
 According to Joe Duplantier, Mike Oldfield inspired his songwriting.